 Perpetuating the Cycle

 It's widely thought that many people are genetically predisposed to alcoholism, making it harder for them to battle the disease.
-However, alcoholism is unique in a sense that the person’s chance for a full recovery can be heavily influenced by adjusting one’s environment and personal choices, unlike with diseases such as Alzheimer’s or cancer.
+However, alcoholism is unique in the sense that the person’s chance for a full recovery can be heavily influenced by adjusting one’s environment and personal choices, unlike with diseases such as Alzheimer’s or cancer.

 Family, social or work life stress are some of the top reasons alcoholics tend to up their drinking.
 Many alcoholics say they drink to “wash away” problems, quell their anxieties, nervous thoughts or depression.
 Basically, when things get tough, drinking accelerates.